 For the purpose of inclusion criteria, severe to profound deafness is defined by NICE as hearing only sounds that are louder than 90 dB hearing loss (roughly: shouting) at frequencies of 2 and 4 kHz without acoustic aids.
 Specialist tests define the degree of benefit provided by acoustic aids.
 In addition to the inclusion criteria, there must be no medical contra-indications such as cochlear aplasia or active middle-ear infection.

-Potential candidates will be referred to one of the cochlear implant centres (there are about 20 in the UK) where they receive a multidisciplinary assessment to determine their suitability for cochlear implantation.
+Potential candidates will be referred to one of the cochlear implant centres where they receive a multidisciplinary assessment to determine their suitability for cochlear implantation.

 The assessment includes:

 - Preliminary tests of hearing and speech recognition - these help to predict outcome.
 Standard pure-tone and speech audiometry tests are used for screening.
-A number of speech recognition tests are currently in use, eg the Hearing In Noise Test (HINT), which tests speech recognition in the context of sentences.
+Several speech recognition tests are currently in use (eg, the Hearing In Noise Test (HINT) which tests speech recognition in the context of sentences).

 - The promontory stimulation test is sometimes used:

 - This tests the auditory nerve by stimulating the promontory (in the middle ear) with small pulses.
-This is carried out under local anaesthetic, and an electrode is inserted through the eardrum.
+This is carried out under local anaesthetic and involves an electrode being inserted through the eardrum.
 The audiological scientist delivers small amounts of electrical current at different frequencies to the electrode.
 The patient indicates when they hear a sound.

 The operation is carried out in a specialist centre.
 It requires general anaesthetic and takes 2-5 hours.
 The length of inpatient stay is approximately 2-3 days with a further fortnight's rest at home.
 The processor is only switched on a few weeks after the operation.
 It will then be 'tuned' by the team to suit the patient.
 It may take a while to become accustomed to the new sounds.